Tulip Cycle Wands What Why How Where Contact

 The safest way to protect cyclists is with proper separation, dedicated cycle lanes.
 But painted lines aren’t enough.
 We need physical protection.

 The problem?
 Traditional black-and-white bollards are clunky, often bent or broken, hard to maintain, and easy to crash into.
-They clutter the streets and can be just as dangerous as the traffic.
+They clutter the streets and can be almost as dangerous to cyclists as the traffic.

 Tulips bring safety and joy to the street.
 Bright and playful, they clearly mark the cycle lane and stand out from the grey road, helping drivers and cyclists see and respect the space.